-One of the most common topics of worry or question among hopeful adoptive parents is about the home study…“What is a home study?”
+Lifetime Adoption has put together an adoption home study checklist to help adoptive parents.
+This was born from our most common questions about home studies.
+“What is a home study?”
 “How deep will they dig into our lives?”
 “Do we have to organize every closet and dust every corner?” and “Is there any reason we wouldn’t be approved?” are just a few of the frequently-asked questions about adoption home studies.

 The adoption home study process exists to assess your ability to be parents.
 The home study provider is a social worker who is there to help get you ready for adoptive parenting, and to equip you for success.
 Keep reading to discover what the home study involves.
-We’ll also share an exclusive Lifetime Adoption webinar, all about what you need to know about adoption home studies!
+We’re also sharing an exclusive Lifetime Adoption webinar here that includes everything you need to know about adoption home study!

 What’s an Adoption Home Study?

 When you begin the home study process, you’ll complete paperwork about your family, income, medical history, and your position on discipline.
 The home study provider needs to know you’re both healthy enough to parent, so you’ll need to get physicals.
 You will also need to get FBI fingerprints to check on your criminal history.
 The goal of all this is to make sure that you’ll be responsible parents, with a stable income, and with no criminal history.
 You’ll be asked to get background checks in your state, and child abuse clearances also.
 Depending on where you live, you might need to take classes or read books in order to better become more acquainted with adoption and parenting adopted children.

 The home study provider schedules a time to meet with you in your home.
 They’ll tour your home and check for safety measures.
 Examples include an evacuation plan, a fire extinguisher, and a fence around your pool.
 If they find any issues, they’ll give you a chance to fix them.